School Leader Hiring

 Step 3 – Application ReviewAfter each application deadline, Human Resources staff review applications for completeness and minimum qualifications.

-- Assistant Principal: 5 years of satisfactory certified contract experience, plus School Administrator endorsement.
+- Assistant Principal: Have completed 5 years of satisfactory certified contract experience, plus School Administrator endorsement.
 If you are currently working on your Administrator endorsement, you must complete the requirements by March in order to be eligible for consideration.

 Step 4 – Writing ExercisePrincipal and Assistant Principal pool applicants who meet minimum qualifications will be completing a written exercise.
 Dean applicants who meet minimum qualifications will be invited to a Level One interview and do not participate in th Writing Exercise.

 Step 5 – Level One Interview – Hiring PoolAssistant Principal applicants who successfully complete the writing exercise are invited to a Level One Interview.
 Principal and Dean applicants who meet minimum qualifications are invited to a Level One interview.
 Interviews will generally not take place on weekends, holidays, or scheduled breaks.

 Typical Level One Interview Committees:

 - Dean: One Principal, two Assistant Principals, an additional School Leader or District Administrator, Human Resources Staff Member

 - Assistant Principal: Two Area Superintendents, one each - Elementary, Middle, and High School Principal, Human Resources Staff Member

 - Principal: 5 or more Area Superintendents, Human Resources Staff Member